shorepine/tulipcc/docs/getting_started.md

  - Your USB keyboard should be able to type into this screen, called the "REPL".
 It can accept Python code and some simple system commands.
 Try `ls` and you should see a directory listing.

+### First, upgrade your Tulip!

 You should **upgrade the firmware on Tulip** whenever you receive it.
-You should also upgrade maybe once every couple of weeks.
+You should also upgrade maybe once every week or so.
 We are constantly adding new features, fixing bugs, updating the API.
 To upgrade your Tulip, connect it to your Wi-Fi first:

  - `tulip.wifi('ssid', 'password')` will return an IP address if successful.
  - `tulip.upgrade()` will walk you through the upgrade.
 Accept both upgrades -- the system folder and the firmware.
 This process will take a few minutes in total.
 Your Tulip will reboot itself when it is done.

 [If you don't have easy access to Wi-Fi, or want to flash Tulip from code we haven't released yet, you can also directly flash Tulip from your computer.](tulip_flashing.md)

- More quick start tips:
+### More quick start tips

  - Type `run('calibrate')` to calibrate the touch screen if you think it is needed.
  - The black icon on the bottom right is a launcher, for quick access to some included programs.
 Tap on `Drums` and you should see (and hear!) a drum machine.